shipujin/liveslak/README.txt

 All variants of Slackware Live Edition contain a script "setup2hd", a tweaked version of the regular Slackware setup program.
 The "setup2hd" script supports regular Slackware network installations.
-In addition it allows you to install the Slackware release on which the Live OS is based, to the computer's local hard disk - with the exception of the XFCE variant which does not contain the required huge kernel.
+In addition it allows you to install the Slackware release on which the Live OS is based, to the computer's local hard disk.
 You must boot the Live OS first, and then start ''setup2hd'' either in an X Terminal in your graphical Desktop Environment (aka Runlevel 4), or from the console in Runlevel 3.
 The fact that you can start "setup2hd" from a graphical terminal means that during installation, you can continue browsing, listening to music, watching video, reading an e-book or whatever else makes you pass the time.

+The 'setup2hd' program has some capabilities that the original Slackware 'setup' lacks:
+  * It will launch fdisk/gdisk if you forgot to create Linux partitions in advance;
+  * It will allow you to create a regular user account and set its password;
+  * It will prompt you to set the root password in a graphical dialog.

 ==== Updating the kernel (and more) on a USB stick ====